zaleg89/SelenideDocker/README.md

 Selenide example with Docker compose.

  - To run test you need to install Docker.
- - Execute `docker-compose up -d` command.
+ - Open shell and execute `docker-compose up -d` command from the project directory.
  - Start test from IDE.